Benmurdock01/blog/_posts/2025-04-14-Finding-The-Winner.md

 ## Introduction & Motivation

-College football captivates millions each fall, but beyond the highlights and rivalries lie rich datasets that can reveal **what truly drives team success**.
-As a stats student at BYU—and a lifelong fan—I’ve always wondered:

-> **Which on‑field metrics most strongly predict a team’s winning record?**
+College football captivates millions each fall, and I am sure several people make and loss a collective million in sports betting.
+It seems that with vast array of data that predicting the winner should be much more robust than it is.

+So what variables are most important to predicting the winner?
 Is it sheer volume of plays, total yardage, efficiency, or perhaps turnover management?
 To answer this, I’ve curated a season‑by‑season dataset of NCAA teams (2013–2020) and built an interactive **Streamlit** app that lets you explore the relationships between key statistics and wins.

 ---